niksmac/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+## Blocking ads/tracking websites
+Run `./script/hostsinit` to modify your hosts files so that you dont see any ads like ever.

 ## components

 There's a few special files in the hierarchy.